Is Fibromyalgia a Disability in Ontario?

 In its most common form, Fibromyalgia means chronic pain in muscles and bones, physical exhaustion and generalized fatigue.
 Organs anywhere in the body can become targets, with tissues and muscles near joints being the most common locations for the worst pain.
 And while almost any sector of the body can experience symptoms, common locations include the legs, neck, arms, back, and shoulders.

-How To Apply For Fibromyalgia Disability Benefits
+How To Apply For Fibromyalgia Disability Benefits In Ontario

 If you suffer from Fibromyalgia, you face a few unique hurdles pertaining to benefits, both in the application process and afterward.
 Here are the primary facts you need to keep in mind if you are a Fibromyalgia sufferer, a resident of Ontario, and seek to obtain Fibromyalgia disability benefits: